zacjszewczyk/zacjszewczyk.github.io/README.md

 ## Making a New Post

 Like everything else, the process for making a new post is simple.
 See the files in the Content directory for examples of a linkpost and an original article.
 To make a new post, save a text file in the Content directory and build the site.
 First Crack will only build files that have changed since you last ran it, and then re-build the blog and archive pages as necessary.

+## Editing an Existing Post

+To edit an existing post, just edit the text file in the `Content` directory, then build the site.
+First Crack will keep the original publication date, but change the content.
+You can change the original publication date, title, and author by editing the file's header, and then rebuilding the site.

+##

 ## Background and Motivation